aaravmaloo/Finder_CLI/README.md

 # Finder_CLI : A Faster Finder / File Explorer

+> [!WARNING]
+> *I am on a break for my exams*
+> The readme has not been updated and does not include any feature
+> This repository is intended, as of right now to be only used as code
+> and not as an application, before I release version 2.0 and update the
+> ReadMe.
+> Thank You
+> *Will be back by 13th of March...*

 ---

 Ever felt like your operating system's file explorer or finder is not fast